 Medicaid’s Early Periodic Screening, Diagnosis and Treatment (ESDPT) Program specifically states that medically necessary services or durable medical equipment must be provided to Medicaid beneficiaries under 21 even if not covered in the state’s Medicaid program.
 Medical necessity must be established for Medicaid funding of AT.

 Often AT is billed as Durable Medical Equipment (DME) for Medicaid and private insurers.
 HCPCS codes are used for identifying the DME to be purchased.
 Equipment suppliers can help you identify the correct codes for your needs.
-Visit here for information on HCPCS codes and links to AT identifier codes.

 Private Health Insurance